Damanpreet21/Data-Visualization-/README.md

 1. Ajit Kumar Shukla (Student No: 10394108) - Data Preparation(including Tableau Visualisation) and Visualisation in PowerBI, Python
 2. Damanpreet Kahlon (Student No: 10505907) - Data Visualisation in Python, Tableau dashboard and Report Creation
 3. Reema Mascarenhas (Student No: 10402498) - Data Visualisation in Python
-4. Ashin Basheer     (Student No: 10503646) - Data Visualisation in Python and PowerBI, GitHub Repo Setup
+4. Ashin Basheer     (Student No: 10503646) - Data Visualisation in Python and PowerBI, GitHub Pages Setup

 Please note, few of the visualisations were not compatible with colab(like D3) so please check the python notebook for the same.